antoine77340/Youtube-8M-WILLOW/README.md

 ```

 It will just take you the time to make a coffee and the submission file will be written in WILLOW_submission.csv
-as soon as you finished to drink it :D.
+before you finish to drink it :D.

 Antoine Miech